pgoldtho/drone-monitor/README.md

 ```
 Where *id* is the FAA identifier, *epoch* is the number of seconds since Jan 1, 1970, *lat* is the current latitude, *lon* is the current longitude and *alt* is the altitude in meters.
 The system assumes latitude and longitude coordinates are expressed using the WGS84 coordinate system.

-A GET request to the same endpoint returns a geoJSON FeatureCollection with each drone position described using Point geometry and its
+A GET request to the same endpoint returns a geoJSON FeatureCollection with each drone position described using Point geometry.

 ```
 {